nguyensjsu/sp19-202-pied-piper/journal/Week4-HaoRanChen.md

  ## HaoRan Chen
  -XP Core Value: respect
- -Our team is good, team members are kind, and help me solve the problem.
-I also Wish sometimes we could face the problem together more instead of ......
+ -Our team is good, team members are kind, and helped me solve the problem.
+I also Wish sometimes we could face the problem  together and try to solve it.